ORNL/cpp-proposals-pub/D1673/blas_interface.md

   Transactions on Mathematical Software* (TOMS), Vol. 34, No. 3, May 2008.

+* N. A. Josuttis, "The C++ Standard Library: A Tutorial and Reference," Addison-Wesley, 1999.

 * M. Kretz, "Data-Parallel Vector Types & Operations," [P0214r9](wg21.link/p0214r9), Mar.
 2018.

+* D. Vandevoorde and N. A. Josuttis, "C++ Templates: The Complete Guide," Addison-Wesley Professional, 2003.